anonymoussoft/tim2tox/doc/MULTI_INSTANCE_SUPPORT.en.md

 ### Production environment (default instance)

-For production environment applications (such as `flutter_echo_client`), just use the default instance:
+For production environment applications (such as `toxee`), just use the default instance:

 ```dart
 // Production environment: use the default instance directly